 Whatever the cause, if you’ve found yourself suffering from medial tibial stress syndrome—or shin splints to you and me—on one or both legs, you might think that you’re going to be on the bench for the next few days while the shin pain and body naturally heals.
 With taping, however, you can speed up the process significantly.

 When the body is injured, it sends lymphatic fluid to that area causing your shins to swell up and become inflamed.
 This can lead you sore or painful shins, which is not fun.

-But taping, especially using tape with elastic properties reduces the soreness of shin splints by lifting the skin and allowing greater mobility of lymphatic fluid to transport white blood cells throughout the body, which heals the area quicker.
+But taping, especially using tape with elastic properties (like KT tape or Rock tape), reduces the soreness of shin splints by lifting the skin and allowing greater mobility of lymphatic fluid to transport white blood cells throughout the body, which heals the area quicker.

 Taping is a cheap, quick thing you can do to make your shin splints improve rapidly and you will return to running in no time.

-You’ll need to take the correct precautions before taping a shin splinted area.
+You’ll need to take the correct precautions before applying KT tape for shin splints.
 Be sure to shave or trim any hair on your leg and make sure the skin is clean and dry before starting.
 Also, try to avoid any open wounds or scabs, as the tape can hinder any healing.

 Tape for Frontal Shin Splint (Anterior)

 A frontal shin splint is one that runs down the tibia, stopping an inch or two above the ankle.
 This taping method is simple and doesn’t require much tape.